helse-data/mobavis/README.md

-This is a prototype web application for the visualization of summary statistics from the Norwegian Mother and Child Cohort Study.
+This is a prototype web application for the visualization of summary statistics from the Norwegian Mother and Child Cohort Study (MoBa).

 # Normal order of code execution